| 2012 |

 | 2025 |

-CPSF6 directly promotes HIV-1 preintegration complex (PIC) activity: PICs extracted from CPSF6-depleted or capsid-binding-deficient CPSF6 mutant cells show significantly lower viral DNA integration activity in vitro.
-Addition of purified recombinant CPSF6 restored PIC integration activity in CPSF6-binding-mutant cells, demonstrating a direct stimulatory role.
-Loss of CA-CPSF6 interaction in infected cells reduces viral DNA integration and redirects it away from gene-dense chromatin. |
+CPSF6 directly promotes HIV-1 preintegration complex (PIC) activity; PICs extracted from CPSF6-depleted or capsid-binding-deficient CPSF6 mutant cells show significantly lower viral DNA integration activity in vitro.
+Adding purified recombinant CPSF6 restores integration activity of PICs from CPSF6-mutant cells.
+Disruption of CPSF6-CA binding in cells reduces viral DNA integration and redirects integration away from gene-dense chromatin, independent of effects on reverse transcription or nuclear entry. |

-PIC extraction and in vitro integration assay, recombinant CPSF6 complementation, integration site sequencing, reverse transcription and nuclear entry controls |
+PIC extraction and in vitro integration assay, recombinant CPSF6 add-back, integration site sequencing, reverse transcription/nuclear entry controls |

 Journal of virology |